Managing period pain

-Period pain , also called dysmenorrhoea, is common but can prevent some women from doing their normal activities.
-However, there are many ways to manage painful periods.
+Period pain , also called dysmenorrhoea, is common.
+It can prevent some people from doing their normal activities.

-Secondary dysmenorrhoea is period pain caused by an underlying medical condition such as:
+This type of period pain is caused by an underlying health condition, such as:

 - pelvic inflammatory disease